 Schools want to see how you interact with others, especially to solve problems.
-These crucial skills can be broken down into two categories, leadership and collaboration, that I think of broadly as demonstrating “give and take.”
+These crucial skills can be broken down into two categories, leadership (give) and collaboration (take).

-You need to demonstrate both leadership and collaboration to have a well-rounded application.
+You need to demonstrate both to have a well-rounded application.

 creative problem solving

 ability to mentor others